Implementing a secure high-availability network infrastructure with a dedicated DMZ based on the Check Point NGFW

 http://<ALB_load_balancer_public_IP_address>

-If the system is accessible from the outside, you will see the
+If your system is accessible from outside, you will see the

 Welcome to nginx!